All Episodes

 Anyway, Joe Biden on China's abuses says, well, the countries have different norms.

-Is that is that really it, Joe?
+Is that really it, Joe?

 The central principle of Xi Jinping is that there must be a united, tightly controlled China.